mikepenelopescafe/penelopes-venue/src/content/service-areas/thornton.md

 featured: false
 ---

-# Spanish-Inspired Events Near Thornton
+# Boutique Events Near Thornton

 Planning your celebration in Thornton?
-Our Westminster venue brings moody Spanish architecture and warm intimacy to your special moments.
+Our Westminster boutique venue brings moody architecture and warm intimacy to your special moments.
 Authentic atmosphere meets modern execution — your vision, our space.

 ## Why Thornton Loves Penelope's